EDCD/EDDI/SpeechResponder/Variables.md

     - `body` nearby body (null if no body nearby)
     - `victim` victim faction
     - `amount` credits awarded or incurred

+### Target

+Details of ship target data, within the `shiptargets` object.

+    - `name` name of the pilot
+    - `rank` rank of the pilot
+    - `ship` model of the ship
+    - `power` power ( Aisling Duval, Yuri Grom, Denton Patreus, etc) to which the pilot is pledged
+    - `allegiance` superpower (Empire, Federation, Independent, etc) to which the pilot is aligned
+    - `legalstatus` the legal status (clean, enemy, wanted, warrant, etc) of the pilot
+    - `bounty` total amount of bounties assigned to the pilot

 ---